What makes Korean desserts iconic from others? More than 30 recipes are waiting to tell you the truth. Are you curious?

 Keep in mind and don’t forget to bring Patbingsu to the next meal.
 It is incredibly delicious!

-I’m a big fan of ice cream, so I take all the chances to buy something cool, either hot days or cool days.
+I’m a big fan of ice cream, so I take all the chances to buy something cool, either on hot days or cool days.
 Say goodbye to the dull days, my dear, since you are having Melona.

 Juicy honeydew is the star in this version of South Korean ice-pop.
 There are no artificial flavors here; ripe honeydew.
-Korean melon is blended and then removing the excess liquid to intensify the fruit taste.
+Korean melon is blended and then removes the excess liquid to intensify the fruit taste.
 Later, you add sugar and cream.

 Trust me; it’ll be worth the wait.
 Enjoy a hit of honeydew on every popsicle bite, creamy but not too sweet.